In-Depth Guide to a San Diego 3 Day Itinerary

 Day two is equal parts serene nature and happening town life.
 Still wondering how to spend 3 days in San Diego?
 Start the adventure among the flora and fauna, then head to a buzzing scene full of culture and good food.
 Meet your favorite animals at the zoo, explore quaint city streets, and dine on delectable seafood.

 9:00 am: Balboa Park and the San Diego Zoo

-Wake up early, and head straight to Balboa Park for a nice walk amongst the trees and gardens.
-Here, you will find many museums such as the Air and Space Museum, The Museum of Man, and the San Diego History Center.
+It’s time to get up and at ’em again!
+Wake up early, then go straight to Balboa Park for a refreshing morning walk among the trees and gardens.
+Here, you will find many museums such as the Air and Space Museum, the Museum of Man, and the San Diego History Center.
 If you get hungry, the park has several eateries to choose from.

-The iconic San Diego Zoo is also located here.
-Plan to spend time exploring all the zoo has to offer.
-It takes about 3 hours to see all the zoo has to offer.
-Use my tips for visiting the San Diego Zoo to maximize your time at the park:
+The iconic San Diego Zoo is also located here, so don’t forget to add it to your San Diego itinerary.
+Plan to spend plenty of time exploring all that this zoo has to offer.
+It takes about three hours to see it all.
+Use our tips for visiting the San Diego Zoo to maximize your time there.

 1:00 pm: Old Town San Diego